fermisurfaces/IFermi/README.md

 ### Analysis

-Fermi surface properties, including dimensionality and orientation can be extracted from a vasprun.xml file using:
+Fermi surface properties, including dimensionality and orientation can be extracted from a vasprun.xml file using.

 ```bash
 ifermi info --property velocity